 Yes, a dentist can help with sleep apnea.
-In fact, dentists can play an important role in treating sleep apnea, particularly in mild to moderate obstructive sleep apnea cases.
+In fact, dentist in Frisco can play an important role in treating sleep apnea, particularly in mild to moderate obstructive sleep apnea cases.

 Dentists for sleep apnea can provide oral equipment that helps keep the airway open while you sleep.
 These devices are worn in the mouth, similar to a mouthguard, and work by repositioning the lower jaw and tongue to prevent the airway from collapsing.

 Consider our experienced sleep Apnea dentists at Pinnacle Dental if you suspect having such a condition.
 Do not let this disorder impact your sleep and quality of life any longer.
 Book An Appointment today to get uninterrupted sound sleep.
 Call us today at- (469) 421-8161